ec262/discovery/README.md

 Design decisions
 ----------------

-The protocol itself is designed to minimize communication with the discovery service, and to keep clients from needing to write their own servers that accept incoming requests from the service.
-Instead, clients only need to listen to incoming requests from other clients.
-We ensure safety in the sense that foreman only pay (and workers will only get paid) when chunks are fully valid, though there are risks to liveness which are discussed in the next section.
+The protocol itself is designed to minimize communication between the discovery service and clients, and to keep clients from needing to accept incoming requests from the service.
+(Clients only need to listen to incoming requests from other clients.)
+The discovery service should be totally transparent to users--the actual people behind the clients--and should require no human intervention to run.
+The service ensure safety in the sense that foreman only pay (and workers will only get paid) when chunks are fully valid, though there are risks to liveness which are discussed in the next section.

 ### HTTP and JSON